 Local SEO is all the rage, and for good reason.
 The number of mobile-based searches using the term “where to buy” has surged some 85 percent since 2015, and 82 percent of smartphone owners turn to their mobile browsers when it’s time to hunt down a local brick-and-mortar business.
-Our busy lifestyles and a collective desire to find the best businesses in the most convenient locations have helped turned Google My Business into an asset for consumers and brands alike.
+Our busy lifestyles and a collective desire to find the best businesses in the most convenient locations have helped turned Google Business Profile into an asset for consumers and brands alike.

 When customers use Google to search for certain type of business — or to look for your company specifically — they’ll encounter a dedicated listing thanks to a handy algorithm designed by Google’s impressive legion of minions.
 Within these listings, there is endless potential for marketing genius and promotional greatness, but one thing hangs over the entire enterprise like a dark cloud: GMB spam.

 Listing spam is the worm in the GMB apple.
 Here’s how you can identify the problem and take care of it before it threatens your brand’s future.

 What Does GMB Spam Look Like?